makerdao/community/governance/votes/Executive vote - May 21, 2021.md

 * [Flat Kick Incentive (`tip`)](https://community-development.makerdao.com/en/learn/governance/param-flat-kick-incentive): 0 DAI

-**Adding Volatile-Volatile Uniswap LPs**
+### Adding Volatile-Volatile Uniswap LPs to Liquidations 2.0

 Given the successful outcome of this [poll](https://vote.makerdao.com/polling/QmTkWrzY?network=mainnet#poll-detail), the following vault types will be added to the Liquidations 2.0 framework with the following parameters if this executive proposal passes.
 * UNIV2WBTCETH-A
 * UNIV2LINKETH-A
 * UNIV2UNIETH-A
 * UNIV2AAVEETH-A

-The above vault types will be added with the following parameters:

 **Common Parameters**